|Born||in New York City, New York, USA|

 Mini Bio (1)

-Long time residents of the Monterey Peninsula, the Silvestri family has embarked on a new venture as the founders of Silvestri Vineyards.
-Their Chardonnay, Pinot Noir, Syrah, Pinot Blanc, Barbera and Pinot Gris wines show that lovingly cultivated fruit has a music all its own.
-"There's something about the elemental side of winemaking that appeals to me" he says.
-"Both music making and winemaking involve the blending of art and science.
-Just as each note brings it own voice to the melody, each vine brings it's own unique personality to the wine".
+Alan and his wife Sandra are long time residents of California's central coast.
+In 1998 the Silvestri family embarked on a new venture as the founders of Silvestri Vineyards.
+Their wines show that lovingly cultivated fruit has a music all its own.
+"There's something about the elemental side of winemaking that appeals to me," he says.
+"Both music making and wine making involve a magical blending of art and science.
+Just as each note brings it own voice to the melody, each vine brings it's own unique personality to the wine."

 - IMDb Mini Biography By: staff